simenf/timex-datalink-web-client/README-web.md

 # Timex Datalink Web Client

-A JavaScript port of the Ruby Timex Datalink Client library, enabling browser-based communication with vintage Timex Datalink watches using the Web Serial API.
+A modern JavaScript implementation of the Timex Datalink client software for browser-based communication with vintage Timex Datalink watches using the Web Serial API.

+This is a complete port of the Ruby implementation by [synthead](https://github.com/synthead/timex_datalink_client), rewritten from scratch for web browsers.

 ## Project Structure